EndermanJr/AlphabetGame/README.md

 This game was created in Java utilizing Swing for a GUI.
 This project taught be a lot, mainly how timer work with images bound to rectangles in order to change background color/make them "flash" as well as checking for uniqueness in different ways.
 Due to this projet materializing as something more than just a tiny coding project, the names of the classes are a bit odd.

+** UPDATE ** :
+In the code, there is a reference to a "Lo-Fi Backgrond Music," which is not included on this repository, due to its file size.
+Please refer to my video as to what the game should sound like while playing or email me and I can send you a shortened file.